ZLDProductions/LogBot/README.md

 #### $help
 **Info**
 Shows the help dialog for a specific command, or, if no command was stated, shows a list of commands.
+Adding GroupBy modifiers changes the format of the command list.
+Adding multiple modifiers gives GroupByPlugin preference.

 **Usage**

     $help [command]
+    $help&{modifier}
 `command` is a command for the bot.
+`modifier` is either `GroupByPlugin` or `GroupByType`.

 **Required Permissions**
 None